Resume, Trainings & Certifications

 Conference Presenter: AARP: Mindful Yoga; Head Start: Mindfulness for Parenting

-Substitute for Yoga Therapy services, Kolpia Substance Abuse Program, Ashland, OR
+2015 - 2019: Substitute Yoga Therapist for group class, Kolpia Substance Abuse Program, Ashland, OR

 Yoga Therapy services, Leila J. Eisenstein Breast Center, Providence Medford Medical Center, Medford

 2013: Developed and taught OLLI (Osher Lifelong Learning) course: Eastern Wisdom and Christianity, Tips for Living with Heart